 Now that you know what rodents hibernate and what rodents you will see in your home this winter, it’s time to take preventative measures.
 If you suspect and critters may be living outside near your home, give us a call so we can ensure your home stays pest-free.

 The best approach is to prevent pests inside the home.
-Though if you have already found a sign that they live inside, contact NJ Wildlife and Pest Control today for a free estimate and treatment plan.
+Though if you have already found a sign that they live inside, contact NJ Pest Control today for a free estimate and treatment plan.